ywan328/NLP/README.md

 # NLP-
-This one includes my NLP class assignments,class material and projects
+This one includes my NLP class assignments,class material.